vrisdng/tp/docs/DeveloperGuide.md

 command to delete the student, the app will display a blank list.
 We plan to update it to display the whole list after the delete command is called.<br>

+4. **Delete command improvements**: If a student is enrolled in multiple tutorials (or has multiple tags), deleting a specific tutorial (or tag) will only remove that tutorial (or tag) from the student's record.
+However, if the student is enrolled in only one tutorial (or has only one tag), deleting that tutorial (or tag) will result in the deletion of the student from the list.

+5. **Ensure uniqueness of phone number and Telegram handle**: When using the `add` command to add a student or the `load` command to load a `.json` file, we plan to implement a check to ensure that phone numbers and Telegram handles are unique across all students.

+6. **Remove gaps in the GUI**: When using the `list` command with only specific fields or the `add` command to add a student with missing optional fields, the gap in the student card should be removed to ensure a cleaner and more consistent display.

+7. **Allow special characters in names**: Enable the use of special characters such as `/` to accommodate names with `S/O` or `D/O`, as well as names in other languages that include special characters.